DCAN-Labs/BIBSnet-deprecated/README.md

 --model MODEL, -m MODEL
 ```

+## Inputs and Outputs
+If there is both a T1 and T2, BIBSnet expects them to be aligned with each other, otherwise the segmentation will not work properly.

+Outputs may need to be chirality corrected, which can be done with post-BIBSnet.
+The outputs will be in the space that the anatomical was aligned with, i.e. if the T1 was aligned to the T2, the output will be in T2 space and vice versa.

 ## Container
 When running CABINET using a GPU, the job typically takes about 4 minutes, 2 tasks, and one node with 20 gb of memory to run effectively.